 Mojang accounts use security questions to further protect your account from unauthorized use.
 When you create a Mojang account, you will be asked to set answers to three questions.
-Please answer the questions correctly, as you may need them later.
+Please put in correct answers to the questions so that you will remember them, as you may need them later.
 Answers are not case-sensitive.

 Frequently asked questions:

 Q: How do I secure my account with security questions?

 A: You will need to have a Mojang account.
 If you have an original Minecraft account (you log in with your username), you can migrate to a Mojang account.
 If you have a Mojang account, you can set or change your security questions from your Mojang account settings.

 Q: When would I need to answer security questions?